cedra-labs/docs/docs/move/resource.md

 ## What's Next?

-In our next article, **"Move Ownership and Borrowing"**, we'll dive deep into Move's ownership system.
+In our next article, **[Move Ownership and Borrowing](/move/ownership)**, we'll dive deep into Move's ownership system.
 You'll learn how references work, when to use mutable vs immutable borrows, and patterns for efficient resource access without taking ownership.